mfaridn03/Stabber/README.md

 Select a target like for pathfinding (middle mouse on the crosshair pick), then `/fight`.
-The bot walks at the target holding W and releases inside melee distance, locks the crosshair onto the target's hitbox centre every render frame (partial-tick interpolated, delivered on the GCD grid), and clicks at a wandering 8–12 CPS delivered through vanilla's own attack-key path (`KeyMapping.click`, so cooldowns, miss swings and knockback behave exactly like real presses).
+The bot walks at the target holding W and releases inside melee distance, locks the crosshair onto the target through a humanised aim model (see below), and clicks at a wandering 8–12 CPS delivered through vanilla's own attack-key path (`KeyMapping.click`, so cooldowns, miss swings and knockback behave exactly like real presses).
 Mutually exclusive with pathfinding — whichever starts second stops the other.

 ### Approach — `FightBot.kt`